-Several instances have come up recently in which people have identified unfortunate cases of incest in their families.
+I’ve been brought in to work on several cases in which incest has been suspected in a family.
 Some of these cases involve a woman having a child with a brother or uncle.

 After talking to a counselor, people are likely going to look for answers.
-On top of knowing that, for example, your parents are closely related, imagine the pain of not knowing how they’re related.
+On top of knowing that, for example, your parents are closely related, imagine how it feels to not know how they’re related.

 The AYPR tool analyzes a person’s DNA kit and shows them the total cM they have with respect to runs of homozygosity (ROH).
 This blog post revealed a handy rule-of-thumb for improving upon the result of the AYPR tool.
 (I also have an article about how you can further improve upon that.)